open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 The OTel-Arrow receiver component manages incoming OTel-Arrow streams.
 The receiver coordinates an asynchronous process with per-stream reader and writer threads.
-Pipeline operations are performed using independent worker threads, enabling each stream to maximize throughput. receivers will process as much concurrent work as possible, subject to several limits.
+Pipeline operations are performed using independent worker threads, enabling each stream to maximize throughput.
+Receivers process as much concurrent work as possible, subject to several limits.
 There are two principal configuration parameters that control memory use in an OTel-Arrow receiver.

 The first limit governs total memory used by active streams, including schemas, dictionaries, and related data.
-When the memory limit is reached, the receiver will terminate the stream with a resource-exhausted status code.
+When the memory limit is reached, the receiver terminates the stream with a resource-exhausted status code.
 This protects receivers from running out of memory due to unexpectedly large stream memory requirements.